gazebosim/docs/citadel/install.md

 ## Citadel Libraries

-The Citadel collection is composed by many different Ignition libraries.
+The Citadel collection is composed of many different Ignition libraries.
 The collection assures that all libraries are compatible and can be used together.

 | Library name       | Version       |